 Because people with BDD often fear gaining weight, some also develop eating disorders, such as anorexia nervosa or bulimia.
+Eating disorders can be incredibly dangerous causing severe harm to an individual's physical health.
 In addition, a skewed self-image may prompt an individual to engage in a dangerous exercise regimen and/or undergo unnecessary cosmetic surgical procedures.

 Types of Body Dysmorphia

 Body dysmorphia can present in many ways, and there are three main diagnoses: body dysmorphic disorder, reverse body dysmorphia, and muscle dysmorphia.
 Body dysmorphic disorder is the most common diagnosis, although muscle dysmorphia is becoming more common in men.
 However, it's worth noting that body dysmorphia in general is almost just as likely to affect men as women.

 If you have persistent obsessive thoughts about your appearance, your healthcare provider is likely to diagnose you with BDD.
 While these intrusive thoughts may zero in on any part of the body, the most common areas of concern are the hair, skin, eyes, nose, mouth, and stomach.

 As mentioned previously, some people with BDD have co-occurring eating disorders, largely due to perceived fatness or fear of becoming fat.
 The specific causes of BDD are largely unknown, though experts agree that many individuals who exhibit BDD symptoms have a history of childhood trauma, including abuse and/or bullying.
 A traumatizing event in adulthood may also lead to BDD behaviors.